The Jimmy Show

-The Jimmy Show is a 2001 drama written and directed by Frank Whaley, based on the Off-Broadway play Veins and Thumbtacks by Jonathan Marc Sherman.
+The Jimmy Show is a 2001 drama film written and directed by Frank Whaley, based on the Off-Broadway play Veins and Thumbtacks by Jonathan Marc Sherman.
 The film stars Whaley, Carla Gugino, and Ethan Hawke.
 The film premiered at the 2001 Toronto International Film Festival and also screened at the 2002 Sundance Film Festival.

 Synopsis

 The film centers on the life of Jimmy O'Brien (Frank Whaley), a warehouse clerk by day and a standup comedian by night.
 He is also a failure as an inventor.
 He lives with his wife (Carla Gugino), daughter, and a disabled grandmother.
 Jimmy's aspiration to succeed contrasts sharply with the numbness of his pothead friend Ray (Ethan Hawke), who is just trying to get by.
 When performing, Jimmy contradicts the role of a comedian and instead uses the stand-up form to relate the tragedies in his life, which causes indifferent to hostile reactions from the audience; however, he also provokes members of the audience.
-Eventually Jimmy is fired from his day job for stealing beer, which he abuses, and his wife leaves him.
-He winds up working at a Middle-Eastern fast-food restaurant.
-At the end of the film, Jimmy runs seemingly aimlessly in different directions in what appears to be him either on the verge of nervous breakdown or spiritual awakening.
+Eventually, Jimmy is fired from his day job for stealing beer, which he abuses, and his wife finally leaves him and takes their daughter.
+He winds up working at a Middle Eastern fast-food restaurant.
+At the end of the film, Jimmy runs seemingly aimlessly in different directions in what appears to be him either on the verge of a nervous breakdown or spiritual awakening.